oumaimasandbox/Car-Brand-recognition-system/README.md

 3. **View Results:** The detected logo will be displayed in the application.

 ## Model Training
-- Train the YOLO model using the `model.train` method.
+- Train the YOLO model using the `model.py` method.
 - The training dataset and epochs can be customized.
 - Save the trained model for future predictions.